 Is your email marketing campaign up to par?

-If you haven’t implemented the tips and information found here, now is the time to make some changes.
+If you haven’t implemented the tips to improve your email marketing, now is the time to make some changes.
 This is going to help ensure your efforts are effective and that you achieve the desired goals with your emails, regardless of how big or small your list may be.

-This guest blog article was written by Kevin Gardner, who graduated with a bachelor’s of science in Computer Science and an MBA from UCLA.
-He works as a business consultant for InnovateBTS where he helps companies integrate technology to improve performance.
+This guest blog article was written by Kevin Gardner, who is a business consultant for InnovateBTS where he helps companies integrate technology to improve performance.
 He shares his knowledge and expertise not only with his clients but with his fellow bloggers and readers.
 Follow him on Twitter @kevgardner83.